Find author, origin, audience and, context of quote – The bow teaches that strength without flexibility leads to breakage.

 Question: Does this mean we should be weak and just go with the flow?

 Answer: Not at all.
-That’s a common misread.
-The bow is still *strong*.
-The point is that its strength is *useless* without the flexibility.
-It’s about combining the two, not ditching strength.
+The bow is still strong.
+The point is that its strength is useless without the flexibility.
+It’s about combining the two, not neglecting the strength.

 Question: How can I apply this to my daily work life?

 Answer: Start with your goals.
 Be firm on the end goal (the target), but be flexible about the path to get there.
-If a project isn’t working, don’t just push harder with the same broken method—that’s the “breakage.”
-Adapt your tactics.
+If a project isn’t working, don’t just push harder with the same broken method.
+Change and adapt to new tactics.

 Answer: Exactly.
 It’s the same principle.
 Water is fluid and flexible, yet it can wear down stone.
 It’s a different metaphor for the same timeless truth about resilient strength.